Turkey turns to the organization of the Euro football after the final of the Champions League - ExBulletin

 We have reached a certain level but for some time we have not exceeded that, told AP Hamit Altntop, midfielder of the 2008 team who now works for the federation.

-The former Bayern Munich and Real Madrid player suggested the accommodation will help a next generation of players increase their belief, faith and self-confidence.
+The former Bayern Munich and Real Madrid player suggested the accommodation would help the next generation of players increase their belief, faith and self-confidence.

 We know how passionate they are about football, Altntop said of Turkey’s players and fans, and they deserve it.